Insight Hospital and Medical Center: Complaint for refusal to treat based on religious ethics

-Purchase by Insight Chicago
+Purchase by Insight

-Insight Chicago, a clinical technology company, has been the owner of Mercy Hospital and Medical Center since June 1, 2021.
+Insight, a clinical technology company, has been the owner of Mercy Hospital and Medical Center since June 1, 2021.
 According to Bloomberg, they plan on injecting $50 million to the struggling hospital as part of a "comprehensive plan to increase services and meet community need."
 They have reported plans of reviving Mercy's status as a teaching hospital.
-As of June 2, 2021, the facility has been renamed Insight Hospital & Medical Center.